 There is considerable patent and other intellectual property development activity and litigation in our industry.
 Our success depends upon our not infringing upon the intellectual property rights of others.
 Our competitors, as well as a number of other entities and individuals, may own or claim to own intellectual property relating to our industry.
 From time to time, third parties have claimed that we are infringing upon their intellectual property rights.
-For example, on April 3, 2012, NobelBiz, Inc. ("NobelBiz") filed a patent infringement lawsuit against us alleging that our local caller ID management service infringes United States Patent No. 8,135,122.
+For example, on April 3, 2012, NobelBiz, Inc., or NobelBiz, filed a patent infringement lawsuit against us alleging that our local caller ID management service infringes United States Patent No. 8,135,122.
 Subsequently, NobelBiz amended its complaint to add claims related to U.S. Patent No. 8,565,399, which is a continuation in the same family as the prior patent and addresses the same technology.
 NobelBiz seeks damages in the form of lost profits as well as injunctive relief.
+See "Part I, ITEM 3.
+Legal Proceedings."
 If NobelBiz is successful in its request for injunctive relief, we will have to stop providing the accused technology, enter into a license agreement with NobelBiz for the technology or modify our technology, any of which could harm our business.
-There can be no assurance that we (i) will prevail in either of these actions, (ii) can develop non-infringing technology that is accepted in the market if we are enjoined from using the accused technology or (iii) will be able to negotiate favorable licensing terms with either plaintiff.
+There can be no assurance that we (i) will prevail in this action, (ii) can develop non-infringing technology that is accepted in the market if we are enjoined from using the accused technology or (iii) will be able to negotiate favorable licensing terms with NobelBiz.
 There can also be no assurance that other actions alleging infringement by us of third-party patents will not be asserted or prosecuted against us.
-See "Part I, ITEM 3 - Legal Proceedings."